MuhametTernava/datavisualization/README.md

-# Business Data Visualization React Application
+# Business Data Visualization React App

 This is a React application for visualizing business data through interactive charts.
 It allows users to input data and generate different types of charts based on their choices.